FAQs:

 • Behavioral ‘Pre-purchase’ assessments for adoption or rehoming

 • Both.
-Many horse behavioral patterns can be understood and addressed through virtual sessions, video analysis and detailed conversation.
+Many horse behavioral patterns can be understood and addressed through virtual sessions, video analysis, a review or records and detailed conversation.
 For more hands-on cases, we can arrange in-person visits depending on your location.

 • No, we don’t diagnose or treat medical conditions.
 Our role is to help identify how behavior, well-being and environment connect.
 We often work closely with your veterinarian, trainer, or farrier and consult our in-house vets when needed.